 NOTE: Gopalakrishnan et al. found high levels of Firmicutes in responders while Matson et al. reported to have the same increase in phyla in non-responders.
 The contradictory conclusions of both papers could be due to differences between cohorts themselves such as diet, age and ethnicity.
 Alternatively, different collection, extraction and sequencing methods can all impact the measured microbial composition of sample.

 For example, a study conducted by DNA Genotek compared different extraction methods for gut microbiome fecal samples, and found that some perform better than others when it comes to lysis or quality of extracted DNA.
-(Click here to view the whitepaper to learn more).
+(View the whitepaper called, Evaluation of DNA extraction methods to obtain accurate and reliable results form gut microbiome samples, to learn more).

 Gut composition and anti-PD-1 treatment: building the bridge